progsysseminar15/progsys/writeups/Arasu04.md

 However, there is an alternative that we saw in the Bloom^L shopping cart -- under the right conditions, it is possible to allow a punctuation to be received prior to some inputs.
 Understanding and quantifying the pros and cons of each approach could lead us to developing better ways to mark progress in a progressive system.

+### Chenggang Wu

+This paper first provides an exact semantics for general-purpose declarative continuous queries over streams and relations.
+Specifically, the semantics is based on formal definitions for stream and relations, mappings among them, and relational query language.
+Then, it proposes CQL, a language that instantiates the black box in the abstract semantics using SQL as the relational query language and window specifications derived from SQL-99.
+The paper also compares CQL with other languages for continuous queries over streams and relations, and shows that CQL is more expressive than other languages.

+I am interested in knowing more about how performant CQL is.
+For now, it seems that the query plan generator is fairly simple and uses hard-coded heuristics to generate query plans.
+It would be interesting to investigate possible performance optimization opportunities under this abstraction.